Miltonly/Streets/Amos Drive

 Schools and catchment

-Public elementary catchment draws to Anne J. MacArthur Public School, a 12-minute drive from Amos Drive; Irma Coulson and Chris Hadfield are also within 15 to 16 minutes.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, 16 minutes away, while secondary Catholic students route to Bishop P.F.
-Reding Catholic Secondary School, also a 16-minute drive.
-The spread of schools across the neighbourhood means families typically drive for drop-offs rather than walk, which is consistent with the street's suburban character.
+Public elementary catchment draws to Anne J. MacArthur Public School, a 12-minute drive that serves families along Amos Drive.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, about 16 minutes away.
+For secondary, public students typically route to Craig Kielburger Secondary School, while Catholic students attend Bishop P.F.
+Reding Catholic Secondary School, both within a 16-minute drive.
+The area's school network is dispersed, so driving is the norm for most families.

 Who this street suits